pysys-test/pysys-test/docs/pysys/UserGuide.rst

 Sometimes your modes will have multiple dimensions, such as database, web browser, compression type, authentication type etc, and you may want your tests to run in all combinations of each item in each dimension list.
-Rather than writing out every combination manually, you can use the function `pysys.config.descriptor.TestModesConfigHelper.combineModeDimensions` to automatically generate the combinations, passing it each dimension (e.g. each compression type) as a separate list.
+Rather than writing out every combination manually, you can use the function `pysys.config.descriptor.TestModesConfigHelper.createModeCombinations` to automatically generate the combinations, passing it each dimension (e.g. each compression type) as a separate list.

 Here is an example of multi-dimensional modes (taken from the getting-started sample):